Our Corporate Income Tax (CIT) service in Saudi Arabia is part of our tax consultancy services in Saudi Arabia.

-WHAT BUSINESS ACTIVITIES ARE SUBJECT TO CORPORATE INCOME TAX?
+WHAT BUSINESS ACTIVITIES ARE SUBJECT TO CIT?

-WHO IS SUBJECT TO CORPORATE INCOME TAX?
+WHO IS SUBJECT TO CIT?

 - The provisions of the income tax system shall be applied to companies with resident funds for the shares owned directly or indirectly to non-Saudi persons, and for the shares owned either directly or indirectly by the persons engaged in the production of oil and hydrocarbons, whether they were natural or legal persons, residents or non-residents.
 It does not include the shares of the non-Saudi partners in resident funds listed in the financial market; nor the shares owned by non-Saudi for trade speculation purposes on the Saudi financial market.

 - A non-resident person who earns income from sources in the Kingdom without having a permanent establishment, shall be taxed as follows:

 - If the source of income is as specified in Article 68, then it shall be subject to withholding tax in accordance with the rules specified in aforementioned article.

 - If the income represents capital gains resulting from the disposal of shares in a resident company, then it will be subject to 20% capital gains.